libhal/libhal.github.io/mkdocs/contributor_guide/style.md

 ## S.12 Avoid `std::atomic`

-Avoid using `std::atomic` because of portability issues across devices in architectures.
-Especially when `std::atomic` is not fully supported by the compiler.

-!!! info
+Avoid using `std::atomic` in device libraries due to portability issues across architectures.
+Device libraries are designed to work across architectures meaning they cannot depend on platform specific constructs like this.

-    `target` and `processor` libraries are allowed to use `std::atomic` if it is available with their cross compiler and toolchain.
+Note that `target` and `processor` libraries are allowed to use `std::atomic` if it is available with their cross compiler and toolchain.
 In this case, the we can know which target devices the software is running on, either the target itself, which we already know can support it, or on a host machine for unit testing, which is very likely to have a compiler that supports atomics.

 ## S.13 Avoid `<thread>`